andybalholm/redwood/starlark.md

   like the one returned by `response.Scores`.
 The argument can be a string, a `SoupNode`, or an `HTMLNode`.

+- `classify_url(u)`: classifies a URL according to domain matching and domain regular-expression rules, and returns a dictionary of category scores.

 - `choose_action(scores, threshold=1)`: returns the action that would be taken on this response if it had the specified category scores and the threshold were set to `threshold`.
   This is useful for doing partial-page filtering.